railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

   That is the time you promise to your customer for a delivery.
 It corresponds to the average delay between the confirmation of the customer order and the delivery of the finished goods.
-It can be defined in the product form, in the :guilabel:`Procurement and Locations` tab.
+It can be defined in the product form, in the :guilabel:`Sales` tab.

   This time will be influenced by the Manufacturing Lead Time and the Delivery Lead Time.